kayg04/kayg.org/content/Permanent Notes/Placement Rules in Ceph S3.md

 ### Changing Default Placement Rule for the user

-A default placement rule with a default storage class can also be configured for a specific user like in the [[Storage Class#Changing Default Storage Class for a User|storage classes example]].
+A default placement rule with a default storage class can also be configured for a specific user like in the [[Storage Classes in Ceph S3#Changing Default Storage Class for a User|storage classes example]].

 ## 👓 References